theAlgorithmist/TSProgrammingTestProblems/README.md

 Beam me up, Scotty :)

+### Folder: balancedparens

+Source: Email

+Problem:  Write a function that accepts a string with parentheses.
+Determine if the parentheses are balanced.

+Solution:  I almost passed on this one as it impressed me as something there must be a hundred good Google results to peruse through.
+The problem does, however, present an opportunity to discuss edge cases such as what to return for an empty string or a string with no parentheses?
+For sake of discussion, we will accept these inputs as balanced.

+The problem also impresses me as a good opportunity to create a function that is easy to enhance in the future.
+For example, what happens if the next change request is to include balanced curly braces?

+As it happens, we can accommodate such changes with a couple hashes.
+The first maps open to closed characters and the open/close characters must be distinct.
+The second hash stores the set of closed characters with the boolean value, _true_ to use in a test.
+Lookup from the hashes is trivial.

+Just like when I wrote this in C over 20 years ago, the fundamental data structure is a stack and an _Array_ in Typescript is used for the stack.
+I suspect that's the goal of the question in the first place.

+O(1) best case in the event we can determine imbalance on the first character and O(n) average/worst-case complexity.

+Now, as I've mentioned dozens of times before, I'm not a string-processing guru, so take the provided implementation as a first step that provides room for improvement.

+Have fun!

 ### Contributions

 Contributions are welcome.
 Email me if you wish to submit a problem and I will add it to the collection as soon as time allows.
 If you would like to submit a problem whose solution you implemented in Typescript, then submit a pull request or send me the source via email (along with a brief text blurb describing the problem and solution).
 You will receive attribution and a link to your web site/blog/etc. if provided.